Inflammatory bowel disease (IBD)

 Crohn's disease

-Treatment consists of tablets to control the symptoms and suppress the inflammation, adequate nutrition if that has been affected, and sometimes surgery.
+In some instances, surgery is required.
 A section of affected bowel may be removed and the healthy ends rejoined.
 Sometimes, when a lot of bowel is affected, it is necessary to make a permanent opening on the stomach wall for the bowel to empty.
 This is known as a colostomy or ileostomy.
 Modern surgical techniques mean that this is less common than it used to be.